Our use of cookies

 If the request is agreed, any application made for the normal age group will be withdrawn before any place is offered and parents will need to reapply in the normal way for a Reception place in the following year.

 If the request is refused, the parents must decide whether to apply for a Reception place in the current academic year (Note it will still be subject to the over-subscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
-Parents should be aware that the year 1 group may have no vacancies as it could be full with children transferring from the previous Reception year group.
+Parents should be aware that the year 1 group may have no vacancies as it could be full of children transferring from the previous Reception year group.

 Right of appeal for Reception / Year 3 places